-Speakers, Kurt Lieber, Chief Information Security Officer (CISO), Aetna, Gary Rowe, TechVision Research, Bob Blakely, Head of Security Innovation at Citicorp, Phil Windley, Chair of the Sovrin Foundation and Architect, CIOs office at Brigham Young University, Ankur Patel, Principal Program Manager, Decentralized Identity, Microsoft, Dan Gisolfi, IBM CTO Decentralized Identity, Blockchain Technologies
+Speakers, Kurt Lieber, VP/Chief Information Security Officer (CISO), Aetna, Gary Rowe, TechVision Research, Bob Blakely, Head of Security Innovation at Citicorp, Phil Windley, Chair of the Sovrin Foundation and Architect, CIOs office at Brigham Young University, Ankur Patel, Principal Program Manager, Decentralized Identity, Microsoft, Dan Gisolfi, IBM CTO Decentralized Identity, Blockchain Technologies

 Traditional identity systems are mostly geared toward authentication and access

 This panel session will describe this new approach, assess industry and vendor offerings and address the prerequisites and timing of this nascent approach.
 We’ll also contrast this model to one in which individuals “rent” IDs for every site they may conduct business with.
 We’ll look to provide insights to help enterprises better understand what this new environment is, how it benefits the enterprise and when it will be ready for “prime time”.